bhupesh98/Social-Media-Backend/README.md

   - `GET /post/:postId/view:` Get a specific post.
   - `GET /post/:postId/like:` Like or unlike a post.
   - `DELETE /post/:postId/delete:` Delete a post.
-  - `GET /:userId/allPost:` Get posts with pagination.
+  - `GET /post/:userId/allPost:` Get posts with pagination.
+  - `GET /post/:category:` Get community post.
+(If you don't want to set category, use "all" in :category)
 - Reel Routes:
   - `POST /reel/add:` Create a new reel.
     ```json